-I don’t know who this gentlemen is but it is a cool photo and definitely old.
+I don’t know who this gentleman is but it is a cool photo and definitely old.
 He could be someone famous!

 Crystal bar glasses for $2.
 Two dollars seemed to be my number for the day.

 The Go Vols branding iron was in a box lot of stuff I bought.
-I do live in Tennessee but not a Vols fan so it’s for sell.
+I do live in Tennessee but not a Vols fan so it’s for sale.